Regional climate risk assessment from climate models using probabilistic machine learning: : methodology and implementation details

-For the architecture we use a U-ViT~\cite{bao2022all}, with four levels.
-The input to the network are three 3-tensors, $\hat{y}$, $\bar{y}^i$, and $\sigma^i$; each of dimensions $240 \times 121 \times 4$ plus a scalar corresponding to the evolution time $\tau$.
-Here the four channels correspond to the surface fields being modeled as shown in Table \ref{table:modeled_vars}.
-The output is one 3-tensor corresponding to the instant velocity of $\hat{y}_{\tau}$.
-In this case, $\bar{y}^i$, and $\sigma^i$ are used as conditioning vectors.
-After some processing, they are concatenated to $\hat{y}$ along the channel dimension as shown in
+For the architecture we use a 3D U-ViT~\cite{bao2022all}, with 6 levels.
+The input to the network are three 4-tensors, $\hat{y}$, $\bar{y}^i$, and $\sigma_y^i$; each of dimensions $8 \times 240 \times 121 \times 10$ plus a scalar corresponding to the evolution time $\tau$.
+Here the 8 corresponds to the 8 contiguous days, and the 10 channels correspond to the surface and level fields being modeled as shown in Table \ref{table:modeled_vars_debiasing}.
+The output is one 4-tensor corresponding to the instant velocity of $\hat{y}_{\tau}$.
+In this case, $\bar{y}^i$, and $\sigma_y^i$ are used as conditioning vectors.
+These variables are interpolated to the new grid, and pre-processed using a convolutional neural network, then they are concatenated to $\hat{y}$ along the channel dimension.

 \paragraph{Resize and aggregation layers for encoding} As the spatial dimensions of input tensors, $240\times 121$, are not easily amenable to downsampling, i.e, they are not multiples of small prime numbers, we use a resize layer at the beginning.
-The resize layers performs a cubic interpolation to obtain a 3-tensor of dimensions $240 \times 128 \times 4$, followed by a convolutional network with lat-lon boundary conditions: periodic in the longitudinal dimension (using the \texttt{jax.numpy.pad} function with \texttt{wrapr} mode) and constant padding in the latitudinal dimension, which repeats the value at the end of the array (using the \texttt{jax.numpy.pad} function with \texttt{edge} mode).
+The resize layers performs a cubic interpolation to obtain a 3-tensor of dimensions $8 \time 256 \times 128 \times 10$, followed by a two-dimensional convolutional network with lat-lon boundary conditions: periodic in the longitudinal dimension (using the \texttt{jax.numpy.pad} function with \texttt{wrap} mode) and constant padding in the latitudinal dimension, which repeats the value at the end of the array (using the \texttt{jax.numpy.pad} function with \texttt{edge} mode).

-For the $\hat{y}$ inputs, the convolutional network works as an dealiasing step.
+For the $\hat{y}$ inputs, the convolutional network works as a dealiasing step.
 It has a kernel size of $(7, 7)$, which we write as:

 where $\texttt{Conv2D}(N, k, s)$ denotes a convolutional layer with $N$ filters, kernel size $(k, k)$ and stride $(s, s)$.